brownsys/paralegal-osdi-2025-artifact/README.md

 [Zenodo](https://doi.org/10.5281/zenodo.15313526)) you should start with [Running the Docker Image](#running-the-docker-image).

-If you are intending to use [this repository](https://github.com/brownsys/paralegal-osdi-2025-artifact) from source, go to the [Setup and Installation](#setup-and-installation) section **before cloning the repo**.
+If you are instead intending to use [this repository](https://github.com/brownsys/paralegal-osdi-2025-artifact) from source, go to the [Setup and Installation](#setup-and-installation) section **before cloning the repo**.